It’s 10 minutes of work, including cleanup, over a 24 hour period.

 Mix 3 cups flour, 1/4 tsp yeast, 2 tsp salt, 1 5/8 cups water (that’s 1.5 cups plus 2 tbsp). use your hands (they’re easier to clean).

 - cover bowl with plastic wrap (or a plate), let rest at room temperature at least 12 hours, but 18 or 24 is fine too.

 - 1st nap: sprinkle LOTS of flour on a surface. remove the sticky dough from the bowl and dump it on the surface. sprinkle a lot of flour on the dough. fold it over on itself once or twice. cover with the plastic wrap and leave it alone for 15 minutes.

 - 2nd nap: find a cotton towel that is not terrycloth (a kitchen towel, not a bath towel). sprinkle it with a lot of flour. shape the dough into a ball (or as close to a ball as you can get it, given that it may be very mushy). as you are tucking the dough into a ball, keep the smooth side up. put it in the towel. leave it alone for 1.5 hours.

-- after 1.5 hours, turn the oven on to 450 degrees.
+- after 1.5 hours, turn the oven on to 450 degrees F (232 C).
 Put a large pot for which you have a cover into the oven.
-(A 4 quart pot is good, but bigger is ok too although the dough will be flatter.
+(A 4 quart pot is good, diameter 15-20cm, but bigger is ok too although the dough will be flatter.
 Cast iron is the best but, pyrex, stainless, or ceramic are all fine.)
 Preheat the oven at 450 degrees F (232 C) for 30 minutes.

 Carefully take that hot pan out of the oven.
 Be mindful of the hot lid!
 Sprinkle a little polenta or rice or any kind of grain into the bottom of the pan to prevent the bread from sticking.
 Then drop the dough into the pan. turning it upside down on the way from the nap to the pan. this way the “seam” from the bottom of the ball ends up on the top of the bread. put the lid on the pay.